 Personal Note: Harriet and I arrived in our hired camper van at Queenstown in the late afternoon.
 We had been considering driving over to Milford Sound the next day but we learnt that it was 400 km. across on the East side of the South Island of New Zealand.
-We didn’t want to travel that distance when we only had six days in New Zealand.
+We didn’t want to travel that distance when we only had eight days in New Zealand.

-However, when were down in the office of the van site, we saw a notice that there was a bus leaving at 7.30 am. in the morning for Milford Sound.
+However, when we were down in the office of the van site, we saw a notice that there was a bus leaving at 7.30 am. in the morning for Milford Sound.
 Did we want to go?
 We sure did!

 What we saw was spectacular !!
-Below are photos of what we saw in the bus and the boat we all went on right up Milford Sound to the Pacific Ocean and back again.
+Below are photos of what we saw in the bus and the boat where we all went on right up Milford Sound to the Pacific Ocean and back again.

 Milford Sound Details: